JoaoDiasUM/7egend/README.md

 Attachments sent by our user are simulated by creating an example attachment similar to existing ones.

 ## Limitations
-For the users, their avatar images are not able to be retrieved because the API endpoint shows as outdated.
+For the users, their avatar images are not able to be retrieved because the API endpoint shows as outdated. <br>
 For the attachments, sometimes the links for the images become unresponsive so only placeholders are shown.

 ## Considerations
-Considered the user actually adding attachments but it didnt feel it would work well with the data and the challenge time restraint.
+Considered the user actually adding attachments but it didnt feel it would work well with the data and the challenge time restraint.  <br>
-Considered a way to first generate a response message after a message was sent and then periodically send more to simulate a more realistic chatting experience.
+Considered a way to first generate a response message after a message was sent and then periodically send more to simulate a more realistic chatting experience.  <br>
 Considered adding a loading effect to some transitions.